fzellini/meshtube/README.md

 # meshtube
-A single board with ESP32, E22 modem, and all necessary components to stay powered—ideal for remote installations and solar-powered operation.
+A single board with ESP32, E22 modem and all necessary components to stay powered in remote areas with a solar panel and a lithium battery.

-Ideal  for [meshtastic](https://github.com/meshtastic/firmware) remote nodes.
+Ideal for [meshtastic](https://github.com/meshtastic/firmware) remote nodes, use [hydra](https://github.com/meshtastic/firmware/variants/diy/hydra) variant for it.

-For meshtastic, use [Hydra](https://github.com/meshtastic/firmware/variants/diy/hydra) variant.

 # 3d rendering
 ![image](https://github.com/user-attachments/assets/96c83276-f50d-4733-b853-efe031aaa0bd)